kadogo/easy-builder/README.md

 * It build an AppImage and give the libraries in the mangohud directory

 * The AppImage no need anymore that we specify the architecture
-* The AppImage use internaly `VK_LAYER_PATH` and `VK_INSTANCE_LAYERS` to activate MangoHud vulkan layer
+* The AppImage use internally `VK_LAYER_PATH` and `VK_INSTANCE_LAYERS` to activate MangoHud vulkan layer

 ### VkBasalt

 * Tested on Debian Buster

-* Image: Debian Bullseye is needed because it must be build with at least GCC 9
+* Image: Debian Bullseye is needed because it must be built with at least GCC 9
 * It build an AppImage and give the libraries in the vkbasalt directory

-* Because the build of GCC 9 the lib libstdc++ is build staticaly without that there will be an GLIBCXX error
+* Because the build of GCC 9 the lib libstdc++ is built statically without that there will be an GLIBCXX error
-* The AppImage use internaly `VK_LAYER_PATH` and `VK_INSTANCE_LAYERS` to activate VkBasalt vulkan layer
+* The AppImage use internally `VK_LAYER_PATH` and `VK_INSTANCE_LAYERS` to activate VkBasalt vulkan layer
 * You can use `VKBASALT_CONFIG_FILE` to define the vkbasalt.conf

 ### Yad